HeXedek/TrashTool/README.md

 ## Suggestions

-You can send suggestions at hexeddek@hexeddek.ct8.pl
+You can send suggestions idk where.
+I think where you want